Table of Contents

 1. Getting Started

-To enroll in our Over-the-Counter (OTC) /At-Home Antigen Testing Program please use our order form which will be available at the end of August.
-In the initial order that you place, you will sign an agreement stating you understand the proper use of OTC tests, so they do not fall under federal lab requirements (CLIA).
+In the initial order, you will sign an agreement stating you understand the proper use of at-home tests, so they do not fall under federal lab requirements (CLIA).

 Tests are available to K-12 schools through: